PSCAD™

 sim.store.feed.forward.sigs

-• Description: Store signals in local memory to view using tooltips.
-Defaults to disabled to increase simulation speed.
+- Description: Store signals in local memory to view using tooltips.
+Defaults to the setting as per the PSCAD™ case file.

 sim.store.feed.forward.sigs=value